Advanced Series

 Determining your capital gain (or loss) by yourself vs through a professional

-However, if you are finding the whole process confusing and want to be certain you’re doing it correctly, there are agents and accountants who specialise in cryptocurrency tax.
+If you are finding the whole process confusing and want to be certain you’re doing it correctly, there are agents and accountants who specialise in cryptocurrency tax.
 This is still a relatively new area of taxation so it might be a good idea to get some professional advice.

 The crypto tax webinar